Version date: 20/09/2022

 8. International data transfers

-8.1 Information that We collect will be stored and processed via the use of 3rd party providers including Amazon Web Services (“AWS”) and may be transferred between any of the AWS data centres within the EEA Region that include Ireland (Dublin), the UK (London), Germany (Frankfurt) and France (Paris).
+8.1 Information that We collect will be stored and processed via the use of a subcontractor Amazon Web Services (“AWS”) at the AWS data centre in Ireland (Dublin)

-8.3 If You provide Personal information that You publish on Our website or submit for publication on Our website this may be available, via the Internet, around the world.
-We cannot prevent the use or misuse of such information by others.
+8.4 If You provide Personal information that You publish on Our website or submit for publication on Our website this may be available, via the Internet, around the world.
+We cannot prevent the use or misuse of such information by others

 9. Retaining personal information